 Federal Communications Commission

 Washington, D.C.
 20554

-If you are unable to obtain or use an RDA Form, your request for assistance should include the following:
+Your request for dispute assistance should include the following:

-- the way the service or equipment is not accessible to or usable by you
+- How or why the service or equipment is not accessible to or usable by you

-- you may request an additional 30 days for assistance to try to resolve your accessibility problem; or
+- you may request an additional 30 days for for DRO to work with you and the company to try to resolve your accessibility problem; or

 - you may file an informal complaint about the accessibility problem with the FCC Enforcement Bureau.

-To request an additional 30 days or file an informal complaint, contact the Disability Rights Office at 202-418-2517 (voice) or 202-418-2922 (TTY), by email to email@example.com, by fax to 202-418-0037, or by mail to the address above.
-You will need to provide your last name, zip code, and your Request for Dispute Assistance case number.
+To request an additional 30 days or file an informal complaint, contact the Disability Rights Office at 202-418-2517 (voice) or 844-432-2275 (videophone), by email to email@example.com, or by mail to the address above.
+You will need to provide your last name, zip code, and your case number.
 If you take no action for 60 days after the 30-day time period ends, your case will be closed.